Baseball is a universal language. Catch the ball, throw the ball, hit the ball.

 (To hit a) homerun/to hit one out of the park

-Definition: To do or perform something extraordinarily well; to produce or earn an exceptional achievement.
+Definition: To do or perform something very well.

 Relation to baseball: When a batter (the person who hits the ball) hits a homerun and scores a point for his or her team.